fsaudm/drakukeo/v2.2/README.md

-# v2 App: FastAPI + React
+# v2.2 App: FastAPI + React (Development Build & Deployment)

 This project is a professional-level web application that combines a FastAPI backend with a React frontend.
+In this repository, you’ll find the development version (v2.2) used for testing and feature development.
+The official production deployment is maintained in the **iess-app** directory.

 The app lets you:

 - **Upload a main Excel file** ("archivo main.xlsx") that contains patient data.
 - **Display a grid view** of the patient records once the file is uploaded.
-- **Add new entries** using 5 input fields each for procedures, medications, and supplies.
+- **Add new entries** using multiple input fields for procedures, medications, and supplies.
-- **Synchronize diagnostic fields** so that the diagnostic name and code update in tandem (each in its own box).
+- **Synchronize diagnostic fields** so that the diagnostic name and code update in tandem (each in its own input).

+---

 ## Table of Contents